johnbelamaric/blog.coredns.io/content/post/how-to-add-middleware.md

 ~~~
 210:whoami:whoami
 ~~~
-The initial number is used for sorting the middlware (more on that below), then the name of the plugin as used in the registration and then the package inside the CoreDNS middleware directory.
+The initial number is used for sorting the middleware (more on that below), then the name of the plugin as used in the registration and then the package inside the CoreDNS middleware directory.

 Each middleware has a place in the list of all other middlewares.
 For instance the caching